Ultimate Otaku Teacher: Manga

-Volume list
+Volumes

 Anime

 Two short anime clips, serving as promotion for the manga have been released, and an anime television series was produced, all of them by A-1 Pictures.
 Masato Sato directed the series with scripts written by Atsushi Maekawa.
 Isao Sugimoto designed the characters and Ryuuichi Takada composed the music.
 The series aired from April 4 to September 26, 2015.
-From episodes 1 to 12, the first opening theme is "Youthful Dreamer" by TrySail, and the ending theme is "DREAMIN'" by Tokyo Performance Doll.
-From episodes 13 to 24, the second opening theme is "Vivid Brilliant door" by Sphere, and the ending theme is "MY ONLY ONE" by 9nine.
+From episodes 1 to 12, the first opening theme is "Youthful Dreamer" by TrySail, and the ending theme is "Dreamin'" by Tokyo Performance Doll.
+From episodes 13 to 24, the second opening theme is "Vivid Brilliant Door" by Sphere, and the ending theme is "My Only One" by 9nine.
 Funimation has licensed the series in North America.